Stangcutie723/question_for_perseus/README.md

 ====================
 This is a web app that informally asks my boyfriend on a date night!
 Accompanied by clickable choices.
 Originally it was just 3 files then I went back and implemented it into ruby on rails format.
-I will be updaing this as time goes on.
+I will be updating this as time goes on.

 (BACK STORY): My boyfriend and I were both under a lot of stress regarding